PlatONnetwork/docs/docs/JS-SDK.md

 Object: The transaction object:

 *  `arguments`: Array - The arguments passed to the method before.
 They can be changed.
-*  `call`: Function -  Will call the “constant” method and execute its smart contract method in the EVM without sending a transaction (Can’t alter the smart contract state).
+*  `call`: Function -  Will call the “constant” method and execute it's smart contract method in the EVM without sending a transaction (Can’t alter the smart contract state).
-*  `send`: Function - Will send a transaction to the smart contract and execute its method (Can alter the smart contract state).
+*  `send`: Function - Will send a transaction to the smart contract and execute it's method (Can alter the smart contract state).
 *  `estimateGas`: Function - Will estimate the gas used when the method would be executed on chain.
 *  `encodeABI`: Function -  Encodes the ABI for this method.
 This can be send using a transaction, call the method or passing into another smart contracts method as argument.